 Panzanella Tuscan Summer Bread Salad

-My WFPB version of Panzanella Tuscan Summer Bread Salad is inspired by Redd’s Restaurant in my hometown of Rochester, NY which we discovered on a visit home in the summer of 2021.
+My WFPB version of Panzanella Tuscan Summer Bread Salad is inspired by Redd’s Restaurant.
+Located in my hometown of Rochester, NY, we discovered on a visit home in the summer of 2021.
+Panzanella was also featured in a “Cooking In Tuscany with Chicca” class I attended.

 Post Date: September 7, 2023